 A SPLASH OF COLOUR

-Using bold block colour is another effective way to add the wow factor to your showroom.
+Using bold block colour is another effective way to add the wow factor to your room.

-If you are using bold wallpaper or a vibrant block colour on your feature wall, it’s generally best to accompany it with softer more neutral shades.
+If you are using bold wallpaper or a vibrant block colour on your feature wall, it’s generally best to accompany it with softer neutral shades.
 After all, your feature wall is the star of the room and you don’t want the rest of your room fighting for attention.
-The key is to co-ordinate your feature wall by choosing complimentary colours.
 It is also worth considering that excessive dark colours can make a room look smaller whilst lighter shades can create a sense of space.

 A colour wheel or paint swatch cards are fantastic for complimentary colour inspiration.
 Your colour swatches will help you to differentiate between warm and cool hues and will keep you on a harmonious track.
 Select various softer tones and shades of your key feature colour to create your very own colour palette.
 By all means bring in other colours, but working with colours which are from the same family which are a shade or two different from each other, will ensure harmony.
 Buying tester pots as well as pulling together a mood board can be a huge help when it comes to decision making.